conor-mccaffrey/pands-project2021/README.md

 #### *3D Scatter Plot of all Variables*
 As a summary of the work we have carried out, I thought it would be nice to produce a 3D scatterplot of each of our variables.
-This, in addition to the scatterplot overview produced earlier, would give a simple summation of the most intersting result we discerned from the data: the ability to distinguish between the iris setosa class and the virginica/versicolor classes.
+This, in addition to the scatterplot overview produced earlier, would give a simple summation of the most interesting result we discerned from the data: the ability to distinguish between the iris setosa class and the virginica/versicolor classes.
 The code to produce this scatter plot was as follows:

 ```Python